 The sun shines on your face as you wake up, and the tasks of the day roll through your mind, one by one.
 On these days, you get out of bed, start your coffee, and start the routine of waking your kids for the day.
 You make jokes while your kids eat their breakfast, and make promises of trips to the park later in the day.
 Moving through your daily routine is easy and natural.
 The house gets cleaned, the children usually end the day covered in dirt from your adventures, and they settle in bed content with the memories of the day.
 You wish for more days like these, because they are so gentle and kind to your soul.

-Everything becomes a chore.
-You find yourself on the verge of tears when you are making your coffee because the dishwasher didn’t get started the night before.
+Everything is a chore.
+Taking a breath is hard enough, forget the daily grind.
+You find yourself on the verge of tears when you make coffee because the dishwasher didn’t get started the night before.
 Anger fills your body when you see that your spouse didn’t make the school lunch like he normally does.
-Your kids seem more demanding, and less patient, even though they are no different than they were the day before.
-A lost shoe means that by 8:30, you’ve already snapped in frustration.
-By the time 10am hits, you find yourself wishing that the entire day was just over so you could retire to your bed, and hope that the next day is just not like this.
+Your kids seem more demanding, and less patient, even though they’re no different than yesterday.
+By mid-morning, you’ve wished the entire day away so many times you’ve lost count.

-Over and over you ask yourself: Why do you have to feel like this?
 Why are you, obviously, the only one who struggles with the monster that is depression?
-Everything begins to feel pointed, like the entire world is against you, and hates you with the same animosity that you currently feel for yourself.
-Of course, it only makes sense that no one actually cares about you.
-Why would they care about you?
+Everything feels pointed, like the entire world is against you, and hates you with the same veracity you place on yourself.
+Depression has you convinced there is no way anyone would care about you.
+Why would they?

-At least, that’s what you tell yourself because the other option means absolutely succumbing to the darkness of depression completely.
+At least, that’s what you tell yourself.
+The other option means absolutely succumbing to depression, entirely.
+The fear of this reality engulfs you, and yet, somehow, it motivates you.
 What if the day comes where you lose all willingness to fight?
 What if you stop winning the battles, and become lost forever?
 All these questions hang heavily in the back of your mind, forcing you to recognize that even on the days when things are good, you are still fighting.